ekkus93/sparkle_motion/docs/ARCHITECTURE.md

 	info, and run state live there permanently; local folders mount as ephemeral caches only when a developer needs to inspect artifacts on Colab.
-- **ArtifactService** – MoviePlan, AssetRefs, QA reports, checkpoints, and final renders are stored in ADK’s artifact buckets.
-We mount Google Drive (`/content/drive/MyDrive/sparkle_artifacts`) and treat it as the artifact root.
-Tools receive Drive-backed handles; no bespoke file paths are passed outside ADK.
+- **ArtifactService** – MoviePlan, AssetRefs, QA reports, checkpoints, and final renders can now target **either** the canonical ADK ArtifactService (backed by Google Drive/GCS) **or** the new filesystem shim described below.
+	When `ARTIFACTS_BACKEND=adk` we mount Google Drive
+	(`/content/drive/MyDrive/sparkle_artifacts`) and treat it as the artifact root; tools receive Drive-backed handles and no bespoke file paths are passed outside ADK.
+When `ARTIFACTS_BACKEND=filesystem`, helpers talk to the shim and emit `artifact+fs://` URIs that resolve against a local directory tree while retaining the same manifest format.

-- Local-only artifacts: for isolated or single-user environments we accept an alternative artifact root under `artifacts/` (for example `artifacts/schemas/`).
-In that mode tools and operators may reference artifacts using `file://` URIs or repo-relative paths.
-This is a developer-only fallback for environments without ADK credentials and is not a substitute for publishing artifacts into the ADK control plane for shared deployments.
+- **Filesystem shim (local-only)** – single-user environments may run the lightweight shim that mirrors the ArtifactService contract.
+Payloads live under `ARTIFACTS_FS_ROOT` (default `./artifacts_fs/<run_id>/...`) and index rows live inside `ARTIFACTS_FS_INDEX` (SQLite). `/status` and `/artifacts` endpoints query the same manifest data regardless of backend, so UIs do not branch on storage.
+This path is the recommended way to run real models locally without provisioning Google Cloud resources.
 - **MemoryService** – long-lived run logs, QA outcomes, and human decisions are appended through ADK’s memory APIs backed by a SQLite file such as `/content/sparkle_memory.db` so any agent (ScriptAgent, QA Agent, future